NovikovaOlga/LoginPassword/README.md

  <p> Login and password verification.
 A small application that checks the correspondence of the email input mask and password. </p>

 ## Capabilities
+- The application is created for verification and testing:
+    - in the login field, you must enter the email address corresponding to the mask for entering the email address
+    -  in the password field, enter the password corresponding to the input mask (at least six characters that contain at least one digit, one letter in lowercase, one letter in uppercase

+- The application implements tests:
+    - correctness of the login and password verification function (eight checks)
+    - correctness of processing incorrect data in the interface (3 UI test scenarios)
+    - the project was also integrated with the CI/CD service Bitrise

 <p>
  <img style="width: 180px;" src="https://github.com/NovikovaOlga/novikovaolga/blob/main/Other/LoginPassword/screen1.png">